meabhiarya1/shop-Inhouse-project/Backend/README.md

 # Shop Management Backend

-This is the backend service for the Shop Management System.
-It provides APIs to manage shops and authentication.
+This is the backend service for the Shop Management System, providing APIs for shop listing and user authentication.

 ## Prerequisites